 Upward facing dog strengthens the chest and abdomen while relaxing the shoulders and improving posture.
 It also increases lung capacity, which can help with asthma.

-From upward facing dog, lift your bottom and lean back, siting your bottom on your heels.
+From upward facing dog, lift your bottom and lean back, sitting your bottom on your heels.
 Straighten your arms and extend your arms, hands, and fingers forward.
 Rest your forehead on the floor.
-Press your palms into the floor and your bottom into your heels.
+Press your palms to the floor and your bottom into your heels.
 Remember to continue your deep breathing.
 Hold for 1 to 5 minutes.

-Child’s pose is a very calming pose that lowers blood pressure, releases muscle tension in the neck and back, and calms the mind.
-This is one of the most calming and stress reducing poses in yoga.
+The child’s pose is a very calming pose that lowers blood pressure, releases muscle tension in the neck and back, and calms the mind.
+This is one of the most calming and stress-reducing poses in yoga.

 Simple Chair Yoga

-With your feet slightly apart, breathe in and raise both arms.
+Side stretch with your feet slightly apart, breathe in, and raise both arms.
 Exhale and twist so your left arm reaches past the inside of your left knee and your right arm goes up into the air.
 Breathe in and feel the stretch in your side body.
-If you feel tension in your neck, pull your chin to throat.
+If you feel the tension in your neck, pull your chin to the throat.
 Exhale and release.
 Repeat on the other side.